-(b) Fig. 8(A) - With the timer electrically operated and the end play in the pinion taken up to make the meshing as small as possible, the teeth of the gear shall mesh for at least their full width with the pinion at the positions of the four reference holes of the gear.
-Gauge by eye.
+(b) Fig. 8(A) - With the timer electrically operated and the play in the pinion taken up to make the meshing as small as possible, the teeth of the timer gear shall mesh for at least their full width with the pinion at the positions of the four reference holes of the gear.